mtralka/FLICKR-Photo-Classify/README.md

 # FLICKR-Photo-Classify

 Uses the results from FLICKR GeoSearch.
-Allows for easy in-browser photo classification with heavy Google Sheets integration
+Allows for easy in-browser photo classification with real-time Google Sheets integration